NicolaDalla/Neutral_Molecular_Network/README.md

 In this work, we introduce **Neutral Molecular Networks (NMNs)**, a strategy that:
 - Merges positive and negative mode MS/MS fragmentation spectra into **neutral pseudo-spectra**.
 - Builds polarity-independent molecular networks, fastening MS data analysis.
-- Improves chemical informativity, and compound annotation accuracy.
+- Improves chemical informativity and compound annotation accuracy.

 The workflow is implemented in R Markdown files, making it reproducible.

 ---